percona/core-ui/README.md

 ## Publishing

+- Log in to the registry: `npm login`
 - You need to have valid npm credetials set up (`npm whoami` should return your npm username)
 - Checkout the `main` branch
 - Run: `npm run lint && npm run build`